juliogomez/devops/README.md

 But containers are not only another virtualisation technology.
 The packaging and portability layer they provide perfectly compliments the needs of modern application architectures based on *microservices*.
 These are small pieces of software designed to implement a certain subset of functionalities, and interact with other microservices via [APIs](https://en.wikipedia.org/wiki/Application_programming_interface).
 This is a really powerful approach to software development, as it allows developers to make the most of Cloud native services, and design modular elastic applications that can automatically scale up or down dynamically, based on predefined conditions evaluated in real-time.

-It also allows developers to add value while understanding a much smaller part of the overall code base for an application, allowing new members of the team to get upto speed and start contributing more quickly.
+It also allows developers to add value while understanding a much smaller part of the overall base code for an application, allowing new members of the team to get upto speed and start contributing more quickly.

 On top of that microservices provide fault isolation, so that a failure or bug in one microservice does not affect other parts of the application (other microservices).

 ## Modern application development with containers

 First things first: if you want to understand how *modern* developers work in their own laptops, you will definitely need to install Docker on yours.
 Please visit [Docker download](https://www.docker.com/get-docker) and get [Docker Community Edition](https://www.docker.com/community-edition).
-When you are done open a terminal in your laptop (ie. terminal or iterm for Mac, command prompt or putty on Windows), and please check that Docker is correctly installed in your system with `docker version`.
-Finally, go to Docker Preferences - File Sharing, and include the `/Users` directory so that later on we can mount directories from your laptop into Docker container volumes.
+When you are done open a terminal in your laptop (ie. terminal or iterm for Mac, Command Prompt or PowerShell on Windows), and please check that Docker is correctly installed in your system with `docker version`.
+Finally, go to "Docker Preferences" - "File Sharing", and include the `/Users` directory so that later on we can mount directories from your laptop into Docker container volumes.

 Please note that for this document I will use a Mac and [iterm2](https://www.iterm2.com) but you should be able to use any other similar tool and obtain an equivalent output in your own system.
+For Windows you can use Command Prompt or PowerShell.

 Now we need a microservices-based application, but instead of developing one from scratch we will leverage an existing one.
 And while we are at it we will be able to determine who is the best superhero!